The official blog of the Lung Institute.

 COPD Stages, and What They Mean to a Caregiver

 Although COPD progressively worsens, and the cure is currently undiscovered, treatment options exist to help people struggling with the disease breathe more easily.
 Pharmaceuticals, oxygen therapy, diet, exercise and natural supplements are COPD treatment options that many have found effective in easing symptoms.
-Another option is stem cell therapy, a cutting-edge treatment for chronic lung disease that many of our patients have found to improve pulmonary function and their quality of life.
+Another option is cellular therapy, a cutting-edge treatment for chronic lung disease that many of our patients have found to improve pulmonary function and their quality of life.
 Some have reduced or even eliminated their reliance on oxygen therapy.
-Unlike traditional treatment options, stem cell therapy may promote healing in the lungs.
+Unlike traditional treatment options, cellular therapy may promote healing in the lungs.
 We are excited to offer our patients the benefits of this natural treatment, harnessing the human body’s built-in healing system to make breathing easier.
-If you care for someone who suffers from COPD, emphysema, chronic bronchitis or another chronic lung disease, and would like to learn about stem cell treatment options, please contact us at (800) 729-3065.
+If you care for someone who suffers from COPD, emphysema, chronic bronchitis or another chronic lung disease, and would like to learn about cellular therapy options, please contact us at (800) 729-3065.